jareware/timetable/README.md

 # Development
 Made with React.js and Bootstrap.
-Requirements: python, sass and nodejs.
+Requirements: python, sass, npm and nodejs.

+When starting for the first time, run ```npm install```.

 Do your edits to the files in `src/`.